 Russia’s Soyuz TMA-09M descended to Earth late Nov.
 10, returning a two-man, one-woman crew after 166 days aboard the International Space Station, along with a potentially faulty component suspected in the mid-July U.S. spacesuit failure that flooded the helmet of European Space Agency astronaut Luca Parmitano with leaking water, prompting a suspension of NASA-sponsored spacewalks.
 The capsule touched down under parachute with cosmonaut Fyodor Yurchikhin, NASA astronaut Karen Nyberg and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S., Russian, European ISS Crew Returns To Earth".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S., Russian, European ISS Crew Returns To Earth".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.